 Theme describes the central idea(s) that a piece of writing explores.
 Rather than stating this theme directly, the author will look at theme using the set of literary tools at their disposal.
 The theme of a story or poem will be explored through elements like characters, plot, settings, conflict, and even word choice and literary devices.

-Theme describes the central idea(s) that a piece of writing explores.
+Theme definition: the central idea(s) that a piece of writing explores.

-All works of literature have these “central ideas,” even if those ideas aren’t immediately understandable.
+All works of literature have these central ideas and opinions, even if those ideas and opinions aren’t immediate to the reader.

 By contrast, the play Hamlet is about the son of a recently-executed king.
 Hamlet seeks justice for his father and vows to kill Claudius—his father’s killer—but routinely encounters the paradox of revenge.
 Can justice really be found through more bloodshed?